 In memory of Myrna Brown, this biennial scholarship provides financial assistance to a flutist from another country to attend and present at the National Flute Association Convention, the largest annual flute event in the world.
 Recipients gain the opportunity to share their unique musical perspectives and experiences with a diverse group of flutists, promoting an enriching, cross-cultural dialogue.

-the recipient will be awarded a complimentary pass to attend the annual convention in Chicago, IL, August 11-14, 2022, and a one-year membership in the NFA.
+The recipient of the Myrna Brown Scholarship will receive $3,000 to cover the cost of attending the 2022 NFA Convention in Chicago, Illinois.
+Funds may cover international travel and the cost of staying at the convention hotel for up to four nights during the convention.
+In addition to the scholarship, the recipient will be awarded a complimentary pass to attend the annual convention in Chicago, IL, August 11-14, 2022, and a one-year membership in the NFA.

 To be considered for the Myrna Brown International Scholarship, the applicant must:

 The deadline to apply for the 2022 Myrna Brown International Scholarship has passed.

 "I am very grateful for being chosen as the 2022 NFA MBIS recipient.
 I am completely ecstatic with the news!
 With this grant, I will keep on disseminating Mexican flute music through such an important convention.

 It will be a great pleasure to play the musical program, considering also that there are three world premieres, at the NFA Convention, sharing the stage with the Latin American flutists who were selected by me.